codebar/tutorials/python/lesson2/tutorial.md

 Now try:

-	name = input("What is your name?")
+	my_name = input("What is your name?")
-	greeting = "Hello " + name
+	greeting = "Hello " + my_name

-Then type `message` into your REPL to receive your message.
+Then type `greeting` into your REPL to receive your message.

+### Decision making using variables

+Now that we know how to use variables and know how to store data, let's play round with decision making and changing input based on your answer.

+In this final exercise we are going to ask you the number of coffees you have drank todaya and then change the statament back at you depending on your answer.

+Let's create a variable called:

+	coffee = input("How many cups of coffee have you consumed today?")

+	if coffee  >= 4:
+		print "You have a coffee problem"
+	else:
+		print "You do not have a coffee problem"

 ### Further Reading

-ADD NOTE ABOUT NAMING VARIABLE!